As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Use the cement-textured pieces in your first stage of rock tumbling to help thicken the slurry faster and more effectively.
 However, when it comes to reusing rock-tumbling grit, things are a bit different.

-You should not reuse rock tumbling grit because it’s impossible to separate rock particles, dirt, and even plant material from the used-up grit.
+You should not reuse rock tumbling grit because separating rock particles, dirt, and even plant material from the used-up grit is impossible.
 Even small amounts of rocks bigger than the grit particles will be more than enough to ruin your next batch of rocks.
 Getting any consistency is hard with reused grit.

 The good news is that you won’t damage your tumbling machine if you’ve already begun using grit from your previous session.